 Competitive Robotics turns Building Robots into a Team Sport

 The Game – four robots, paired into Blue and Red teams, compete in 90 second rounds for the highest score.
 To compete, four teams and their robots take to the square field, remotely instructing their robots to throw balls, pick up rings, or perform other tasks to score points and block their opponents.
-Tournaments start with round-robin style qualification matches, followed by Elimination Finals where alliances of three robots compete together to win the Tournament.
+Tournaments start with round-robin style qualification matches, followed by Elimination Finals.
+Special awards recognize teams with outstanding Robot Skills in both Autonomous and Teleoperated modes.
 Just as in other team sports, winners in local VEX Competitions progress to regional events.
-In BC, teams aim for the PYRS Provincial Championship, and the top BC teams go on to compete against more than 500 teams from around the world at VEX World Championships.
+BC events take part in two regions, Vancouver Island and BC Mainland.
+Mainland teams aim for the Mainland Provincial Championship, and the top BC teams go on to compete against more than 500 teams from around the world at VEX World Championships.

 The Competitors – teams need to design and build their own Robots.
-In VEX, all teams start with the same base, and use prescribed motors, sensors, wheels and other components to create a robot that can pickup and accurate place or throw objects (bean bags, foam balls, or even large orange cubes), can reach over and under fences, and can attach itself to bars to ‘hang’.
+In VEX, all teams start with the same range of components, and use prescribed motors, sensors, and wheels to create a robot that can pickup and accurately place or throw objects (bean bags, foam balls, or even large orange cubes), can reach over and under fences, and can attach itself to bars to ‘hang’.
 Students need to create a robot that perform under computer control (autonomously) and driver control.
 In addition, at each event teams can earn awards based on design quality, teamwork, and technical proficiency, assessed by volunteer judges drawn from the local technical community.